Lisa Nowak: Altercation

 On February 4, 2007, Nowak packed latex gloves, a black wig, a BB pistol and ammunition, pepper spray, a hooded tan trench coat, a drilling hammer, black gloves, an 8 in Gerber folding knife and other items.
-She then drove her husband's car 900 mi from Houston to Orlando, Florida, to confront Shipman.
+She drove her husband's car 900 mi from Houston, Texas, to Orlando, Florida, to confront Shipman.
 Early police reports stated that she wore Maximum Absorbency Garments during the trip, but she later denied this.
-On February 5, 2007, Nowak went to the Orlando International Airport and waited for about half an hour for Shipman's plane to touch down at 01:05.
-Shipman went to claim her suitcase, but it did not appear on the carousel.
-At the baggage claim office she was told that it would arrive on the next flight, at 03:00, and she was given a $12 food and drink voucher.
-Shipman finally collected her suitcase from the baggage claim office at 03:15, and took a shuttle bus to the parking area at 03:28.
+On February 5, 2007, Nowak traveled to Orlando International Airport and waited for Shipman's plane to touch down at 01:05.
+Shipman went to claim her suitcase, but it was delayed.
+Shipman finally collected her suitcase from the baggage claim office at 03:15 and took a shuttle bus to the parking area at 03:28.

 Shipman said that after arriving, she became aware of someone following her to an airport satellite parking area.
-When she got into her car, she heard running footsteps and quickly locked the door.
+When she entered her car, she heard running footsteps and quickly locked the door.
 Nowak slapped the window and tried to open the car door, asked for a ride, then started crying.
 Shipman rolled down the window a couple of inches after which Nowak sprayed the pepper spray into the car.
-Shipman drove off to the parking lot booth where she called the police.
-Several Orlando Police Department Airport Division officers arrived minutes later with the first officer observing Nowak throwing a bag into the trash at a parking shuttle bus stop.
-Nowak was subsequently arrested at Orlando International Airport on charges of attempted kidnapping, battery, attempted vehicle burglary with battery, and destruction of evidence.
+Shipman drove to the parking lot booth where she called the police.
+Several Orlando Police Department Airport Division officers arrived minutes later.
+An officer observed Nowak throwing a bag into a trash receptacle at a parking shuttle bus stop.
+Nowak was subsequently arrested at the airport on charges of attempted kidnapping, battery, attempted vehicle burglary with battery, and destruction of evidence.

 In a handwritten request for a restraining order against Nowak after her arrest, Shipman referred to Nowak as an acquaintance of her boyfriend, but did not identify Oefelein.
 She claimed that Nowak had been stalking her for two months.
 Nowak told investigators she was involved in a relationship with Oefelein, which she described as being "more than a working relationship but less than a romantic relationship".
 Citing evidence of elaborate planning, disguises and weapons, police recommended she be held without bail.